Documentation

 <motion.div layout transition={{ duration: 0.3 }} />

-If you want to set a transition specifically for only the layout animation, you can specify a specific layout transition.
+If you need to set a transition specifically for the layout animation while having a different transition for other properties (like opacity), you can define a dedicated layout transition.

 <motion.div